lmullen/americas-public-bible/website/content/essay/most-quoted/index.md

 ### Verses used in obituaries

 Finally, some of the most frequently used verses were those that were common in newspaper obituaries.
 Certainly the importance of obituaries to newspapers (and newspapers' business) overstates the importance of these verses.
 But these verses were popular not simply becaue of obituaries, but because of the significance that death played in the life cycle of Christians.
 Religious observance was usually closely tied to key moments in the life cycle, from birth to marriage to death.
-The following five verses were the most commonly used in obituaries (or commemorative speeches and sermons).
+The following five verses were most commonly used in obituaries (or commemorative speeches and sermons).
 Especially noteworthy is {{% vv "John 15:13" %}}, a verse which had especially popularity in times of war or other disaster to commemorate soldiers and sailors, and which shows the significance of the verse to public mourning.

 **Rank 5.** {{% vv "Matthew 25:21" %}}.
 "Well done, thou good and faithful servant."